-Charles Handy is a social philosopher, writer, broadcaster and lecturer.
+Charles Handy was born and raised near Naas in Ireland and now lives in London.
+He is a social philosopher, writer, broadcaster and lecturer.
 He regularly features among the top names in 'Thinkers50', the list of international management thinkers, and in 2011 was awarded his first Lifetime Achievement Award.
+Charles was the first significant international authority on organisations and leadership, with over two million books sold around the world, mostly dealing with the future shape of work and life in our changing society.